 Go for £10 steak

-There are a few places to go in London now for a cheap steak dinner, most notably Flat Iron, whose three West End locations can attract queues of up to two hours.
+There are a few places to go in London now for a cheap steak dinner, most notably Flat Iron, whose multiple locations can attract queues of up to two hours.
 Fortunately, they work the queue with a mobile app, so you can bugger off to the pub while you’re waiting for your table.
-If you’re in West London, newly opened Hanger SW6 is serving up the same deal.

 Visit Soho’s Murder Mile